Some Examples of Family Floer Mirrors: Cluster Varieties and GHK Mirrors

 The next step in \cites{GHK, ghks_cubic} is considering the broken lines to define consistency of a scattering diagram and to construct the theta functions.
 Since we will focus on the cases with only finitely many rays in the canonical scattering diagram and wall functions are polynomials in this paper, we can make use of path-ordered products directly without the use of broken lines.
 For the definition of broken lines and theta functions, one can refer to \cite[Section 2.2]{GHK}.
 Instead, to define consistency, we can extend the definition of path ordered product to a path $\gamma: [0,1]\rightarrow B_0(\Z)$ with starting point $q$, and endpoint $Q$, where neither $q$ and $Q$ lies on any ray.
 Then the path ordered product $\theta_{\gamma, \frakD}$ can be defined similarly by composing $\theta_{\gamma, \frakd}$'s of the walls $\frakd$ passed by $\gamma$.
 Then the canonical scattering diagram $\frakD$ is {consistent} in the sense that the path ordered product $\theta_{\gamma, \frakD}$ only depends on the two end points $q$ and $Q$.
+The two notions of consistency of scattering diagrams coincide \cite{CPS} (see also \cite[Section 3.2]{GHK}).

 For a point $q \in B_0(\Z)$, let us assume $q = av_{i-1} + bv_{i} \in \sigma_{i-1, i}$ and associate the monomial $X_{i-1}^{a} X_{i}^{b}$ to $q$.
 Consider now another point $Q\in B_0\setminus \bigcup_{\mathfrak{d}\in \mathfrak{D}_{can}}\mbox{Supp}\mathfrak{d}$ and a path $\gamma$ from $q$ to $Q$, then $\vartheta_{q,Q}=\varprojlim\theta_{\gamma,\mathfrak{D}}(X_{i-1}^aX_i^b) (\mbox{ mod }I)$.
 This is well-defined because the canonical scattering diagram $\frakD$ is consistent.
 We will define $\vartheta_{0,Q } = \vartheta_0 =1$.
-Thus the $\vartheta_{q, Q}$ for various $Q$ can be glued to give the global function $\vartheta_q \in \Gamma( X_{I, \frakD}^{\circ}, \calO_{X_{I, \frakD}^{\circ}})$.
-Then, by \cite{GHK}*{Theorem 2.28}, $X_{I, \frakD}:=\Spec \Gamma \left( X_{I, \frakD}^{\circ}, \calO_{X_{I, \frakD}^{\circ}} \right) $ is a partial compactification of $X_{I, \frakD}^{\circ}$.
+Thus the $\vartheta_{q, Q}$ for various $Q$ can be glued to give the global function $\vartheta_q \in \Gamma( X_{I, \frakD}^{\circ}, \mathcal{O}_{X_{I, \frakD}^{\circ}})$.
+Then, by \cite{GHK}*{Theorem 2.28}, $X_{I, \frakD}:=\Spec \Gamma \left( X_{I, \frakD}^{\circ}, \mathcal{O}_{X_{I, \frakD}^{\circ}} \right) $ is a partial compactification of $X_{I, \frakD}^{\circ}$.